RunestoneInteractive/RunestoneServer/source/SimplePythonData/simpledata.rst

     hours = minutes / 60
     print(hours)

-In Python 3, the division operator uses the token `/` which always evaluates to a floating point result.

-In the previous example, what we might have wanted to know was how many *whole* hours there are, and how many minutes remain.
-Python gives us two different flavors of the division operator.
-The second, called **integer division**, uses the token `//`.
+What if, on the other hand, we had wanted to know how many *whole* hours there are and how many minutes remain.
+To help answer this question, Python gives us a second flavor of the division operator.
+This version, called **integer division**, uses the token ``//``.
 It always *truncates* its result down to the next smallest integer (to the left on the number line).

 .. activecode:: ch02_17